About the URSA program

 The Selection Process

-Awards will be distributed based, primarily, on the merit of the proposals and efforts will be made to distribute awards across a wide range of disciplines as well as across different schools or colleges (Norm Brodsky College of Business; College of Liberal Arts and Sciences; College of Education and Human Services; and Westminster College of the Arts).
+Awards will be distributed based, primarily, on the merit of the proposals and efforts will be made to distribute awards across a wide range of disciplines as well as across different schools or colleges (Norm Brodsky College of Business; College of Arts and Sciences; and the College of Education and Human Services).
 The committee will normally support no more than one project in an academic department and no more than two projects in a given school or college.
 The location in a given department, program, school or college is defined by the academic discipline of the project, not the student’s major or school/college of registration.

 The committee judges the applications on the following criteria: